The guitarguitar Interview: Steve Vai (Part 1)

 SV: I liked the feminine energy, so to speak.
 But the bones of the guitar, I think, have the potential to be pretty edgy, once we change the aesthetic in the future.
 So, yeah!
 I just wanted to mention that, the feminine energy.
 The feminine energy has always been attractive to me.

 Here is where the tale ends for now.
-Part Two will pick up right where we’ve left off here, so be sure to look back in next week for the concluding part of this epic odyssey with the one and only Steve Vai!
-Thanks for coming along with us this far, we’ll see you next week!
+Please click the link below for the concluding part of this epic odyssey with the one and only Steve Vai!
+Thanks for coming along with us this far, we hope you enjoy part two!